How to avoid Plagiarism

 Have you ever written an article and wondered how to avoid plagiarism?
-Are you sure to cite sources correctly?
-In fact it is not always easy to know how to correctly report and refer to ideas and findings of other people.
-However, wrong behaviors can have consequences.
+Are you sure you cite sources correctly?
+Indeed, it is not always easy to know how to correctly report and refer to other people's ideas and results.
+However, incorrect behaviour can have negative consequences.

-Here you can find many information on what good scientific practices and plagiarism are, on how to cite other people’s work correctly, on how to avoid plagiarism and on why it is important to respect other people’s ideas.
+Here you can find a lot of information on what is good practice in this regard, how to correctly cite other people's work, how to avoid plagiarism and why it is important to respect other people's ideas.

-Have a look at the FAQs to find answers to your questions about plagiarism, find more detailed explanations in the Knowledge Base section and explore available trainings or webinars on the topic.
-In the last section you can find a selection of useful external resources about plagiarism.
+Have a look at the FAQs to find answers to your questions on plagiarism, find more detailed explanations in the Knowledge Base and explore available training courses or webinars on the topic.
+In the last section you can find a selection of external resources on plagiarism.

 FAQS